 My ultimate goal is to represent India in the Paralympics.
 I still have not clocked the qualifying mark and I am milliseconds away from achieving it.
 I hope to achieve it very soon

-I am in talks with few of the coaches abroad and just waiting for their conformation.
+I am in talks with a few of the coaches abroad and just waiting for their conformation.
 Once that is through, I will be off for some international training

 What is your training routine on a normal day?